Apes of Wrath

 Apes of Wrath is a 1959 Warner Bros.
 Merrie Melodies animated short directed by Friz Freleng.
-The short was released on April 18, 1959, and stars Bugs Bunny.
+The short was released on April 18, 1959, and stars Bugs Bunny with a cameo from Daffy Duck at the end.
 This cartoon recycles the plot from the 1948 cartoon Gorilla My Dreams.
 The title is a parody of John Steinbeck's novel The Grapes of Wrath.

 This cartoon was featured in Bugs Bunny's 3rd Movie: 1001 Rabbit Tales, but with a few slight changes, since the plot features Bugs and Daffy trying to sell books.